business man and woman shaking hands

 There is no point in an agent wasting time with an unrealistic vendor with a higher-priced property in this property market.

 Given all of this, you will still see some agents take on an overpriced listing with the assumption that they can condition the client to a more realistic price over time.
-In exchange for that assumption, they will tie the client to an exclusive listing for a long period of time.
-I know there is some strategy in doing this but do you really want an overpriced listing to market?
+In exchange for that assumption, they will tie the client to an exclusive listing for an extended period.
+I know there is some strategy in doing this, but do you really want an overpriced listing to market?

-Unfortunately, the client in this situation will soon see that results are not forthcoming from the marketing campaign.
-They will then put pressure on the agent for more activity and better results.
+Unfortunately, the client in this situation will soon see that results from the marketing campaign are not forthcoming.
+They will then pressure the agent for more activity and better results.
 The agent will become frustrated, and the client will become disillusioned.
 The result is an unsold property and an unhappy client.
 That will do nothing for your reputation as a top agent in this property market.

 At the end of the listing period, the client will usually move their property to another agent, drop the price, and spread the word regards their misgivings and mistakes experienced with the previous agent.
 The first agent will suffer more reputation damage than is deserved.
 I would rather be the second agent at a reduced price than the first agent at a higher price and wasting my time.
 How does that sound to you?

-It is better to take on listings that are realistically priced and owners that are open to the prevailing market conditions.
-All things taken in balance, there is a better chance of getting enquiry for a property that is realistically priced and correctly marketed.
+It is better to take on listings that are realistically priced and owners who are open to the prevailing market conditions.
+In the end, there is a better chance of getting an enquiry for a property that is realistically priced and correctly marketed.

 The only time that you will see a vendor get away with a higher-priced property listing, is when the market is extremely active in an upward movement.
 At the same time, the supply and demand for available space will usually always be restricted.
 Lack of stock will drive the prices upwards.
 That being said, the commercial property market is based on a cycle.
 These unusual cycles are quite rare and will on average happen once in only every 10 years.